PgBiel/elembic/src/types/custom.typ

     let default = default(default-constructor)
     assert(
       type(default) == dictionary and custom-type-key in default and default.at(custom-type-key).id == typeid,
-      message: "types.declare: the 'default' function must return an instance of the new type using the provided constructor, not " + repr(default)
+      message: "elembic: types.declare: the 'default' function must return an instance of the new type using the provided constructor, not " + repr(default)
     )